All Episodes

 He's watching.

-And my dad took off his glasses and looked at my mother, whose name was Millie, and he said he said he just had the most dumbfounded look on his face.
+And she said he just had the most dumbfounded look on his face.

 He looked at her and said, Millie, where in hell did he learn all this?

-And my mother looked back at him and said, From you, silly.
+And my mother looked back at him and said, from you, silly.

 That's what you needed to get a job, and I didn't have that.

-I heard I heard from more conservative environmental types that I was the wrong guy to have been on this show.
+I heard from more conservative environmental types that I was the wrong guy to have been on this show.

-Uh Rush Limbaugh program is not just a great personal achievement for one man.
+They should have had an official environmentalist debate, Gore, blah, Rush Limbaugh program is not just a great personal achievement for one man.

 It's a major contribution to society as a whole.

-Thank you, Thomas Fellow.
+Thomas Fellow.

-Well, that's a guy I admire more than I can express.
+Wow, there's a guy I admire more than I can express.

-He's a he's just a brilliant, brilliant individual.
+He's just a brilliant, brilliant individual.

 By the way, audio soundbite number 24, Al Gore.

-This is uh less than a year.
+This is less than a year.

-Less than a year, well, actually, it is probably a year and a half after the nightline debate.
+Well, actually, it is probably a year and a half after the nightline debate.

 This is what Al Gore said.

-Well, let me just finish this one point.
+Let me just finish this one point.

 And distinguished Americans from Colin Powell to Tip O'Neill to Rush Limbaugh.